ncooke3/Weather/README.md

 While I'm no designer, I will admit you do learn about what looks good and what doesn't after staring at something long enough!
 I felt the hardest thing about design is it can be hard to know *why* things didn't look good.
 There were many times I sketched an idea, coded it up, and was unsatisfied with the result.
-While frustrating at times, the resulting product, and some of my other recent work seems to be a testament to following
+While frustrating at times, the resulting product, and some of my other recent work seems to be a testament that anyone can design well if you keep practicing, evaluating, and learning from available resources.

 ### Design Resources
 Throughout the design process, I used a few resources that are worth mentioning.
 [Dribble](https://dribbble.com), [Behance](https://www.behance.net),